-Research Methods Research study for the MA is desk-based (or, secondary research).
-MA Research entails a systematic investigation by students of an approved topic of their choice, and is aimed at developing astudent's expertise in a specific field as related to the broader aims of the IIS' Secondary Curriculum.
+Research study for the MA is desk-based (or, secondary research), which involves identifying and carrying out a systematic review, evaluation and analysis of existing secondary source material and data sets.
+It entails a systematic investigation by students of an approved topic of their choice, and is aimed at developing a student's expertise in a specific field as related to the broader aims of the IIS' Secondary Curriculum.
 Engagement with the design, application and evaluation of the research study will equip students with core proficiencies to support ongoing professional development.
-Students will be exposed to a range of sessions to help them conduct an independent educational research, including: exploring underlying philosophy, goals, and paradigms of an educational research while making critical and considered connections with pertinent contents of the IIS' Secondary Curriculum; selecting a topic and formulating a specific research question; identifying and carrying out a systematic review, evaluation and analysis of secondary source material and data sets; and presenting results in a written form according to the highest academic standards.
-Induction into the Field During the final term of the second year of study, all graduating students will receive sessions aimed to support their transition from full time students to full time STEP teachers.
-Using the experiences of experienced STEP teachers from the field, students will learn about the day to day realities of STEP teaching as well as working within the context of an ITREB structure.
+Students will be exposed to a range of sessions to help them develop key practical and analytical skills and approaches required for writing a professionallevel research paper, including: selecting a topic and formulating a specific research question; identifying and carrying out a systematic review of secondary source material; analyses and synthesis of data sets; and presenting results in a written form according to highest academic standards.

+Induction into the Field

+During the final term of the second year of study, all graduating students will receive sessions aimed to support their transition from full-time students to full-time STEP teachers.
+Using the experiences of experienced STEP teachers from the field, students will learn about the day to day realities of teaching as well as working within the context of an ITREB structure.

 The sessions also discuss the wider mandate of ITREB and how that corresponds to the work of the IIS.
-In doing so, it articulates the mandate and philosophy of STEP and how it seeks to add value to the formation of the lamat.
+In doing so, it articulates the mandate and philosophy of STEP and how it seeks to add value to the formation of the Jamat.
 Students will also be given an insight into the nature of the collaboration between the IIS and ITREB, and how they will continue to be supported by both institutions after their graduation.

-The IIS' Secondary Curriculum

 The IIS' Secondary Curriculum adopts an approach to the study of Islam based on humanistic, civilisational and normative perspectives.

 It seeks to acquaint secondary students with the diverse and dynamic interplay of Islamic expressions - religious, social, cultural and material - that have become manifest in Muslim societies of the past and present.

 The curriculum uses an interdisciplinary study of Muslim societies and civilisations, drawing on a range of subjects including social sciences and the humanities.
 Religion is not approached as a detached and compartmentalised phenomenon in history and society, but rather in terms of its multifaceted connections with various forms of human experience.
 The curriculum encourages students to analyse contemporary situations and reflect on the social and ethical challenges of an increasingly plural world.

 The curriculum applies pedagogical approaches in harmony with its philosophical framework.
 It calls for a profile of teachers with a broad set of proficiencies that reflects acquaintance with a range of contexts.
-These pedagogical approaches invite the active engagement of teachers and students with the content of the curriculum. engendering thought and enquiry on Islam generally and the Ismaili tradition specifically as they have developed historically and in contemporary times.
+These pedagogical approaches invite the active engagement of teachers and students with the content of the curriculum, engendering thought and enquiry on Islam generally and the Ismaili tradition specifically as they have developed historically and in contemporary times.